CosimoDamianoForina/Battery-Range/README.md

 └─────────────────────────────────────────────────────────┘
 ```

-## Safety Notes
+## Robustness Notes

 - **On Exit**: The script automatically turns the charger ON when exiting to prevent accidental battery drain
+- **Power Outages**: If the smart plug loses power, it will restore its previous state when power returns (default Tasmota behavior)
 - **Plug Failures**: If the smart plug is unreachable, a Windows notification prompts manual action
-- **Power Outages**: If the plug loses power, it will restore its previous state when power returns (default Tasmota behavior)
+- **Wiring Issues**: If the the battery charging status is inconsistent with the smart plug status, a notification prompts the user to check the charger connection

 ## Troubleshooting